Plaza Fiesta

 Plaza Fiesta is a 350000 ft2 shopping mall in DeKalb County, Georgia on the eastern border of the city of Brookhaven, on Buford Highway and Clairmont Road.
 The mall contains a large supermarket ("farmers market"), several large discount stores, and a large space filled with over 140 small vendors, modeled on a Mexican mercado or flea market.
 According to newspaper Creative Loafing, "to Atlanta's immigrant population, Plaza Fiesta has become as vital a shopping destination as Lenox Square or the Mall of Georgia."

 The mall has the largest indoor playground in Georgia.

 The mall opened in 1968 as the Buford-Clairmont Mall and included a movie theater.
 Tenants included Woolco which later became a Burlington Coat Factory.
 Later the mall became "Outlet Square" and included a Winn-Dixie supermarket.
 In 1996, new owners turned the mall into "Asian Square", modeled after a crowded Hong Kong street.
-In 2000 new owners spend $11 million to transform Asian Square into Plaza Fiesta.
+In 2000 new owners Doug McMurrain and Vince Riggio spend $13 million to transform Asian Square into Plaza Fiesta.
+The renovation included creating a music venue where in partnership with House of Blues musicians such as Red Hot Chili Peppers, Pink, Moby, JZ, 50 Cent and the Cult played at Plaza Fiesta.
+McMurrain and Riggio sold Plaza Fiesta to CALSTRS in 2006 for $56 million who held the property and expanded the Mercado until 2022 and sold it for $86 million.
 Marshalls closed in the early 2010s as it opened a store in nearby Town Brookhaven.

 2013 saw a number of openings at the plaza, including the Shoppers World discount store, Planet Fitness gym, and Ross Dress for Less.
 That same year, the mall reported over 4 million visitors.
 The mall attracts shoppers from as far as North Carolina, Alabama and Tennessee.
 In February 2020, an Ollie's Bargain Outlet location opened next to the Planet Fitness location.